YaminiAne/CDCC_IndianaToxicWatch/README.md

 Effective Communication: While the dashboard provides valuable insights, ensuring that users fully understand and act on this information requires effective communication.
 Presenting complex environmental and health data in a way that is both accessible and actionable will be key to maximizing its impact.

 Story: https://public.tableau.com/shared/RC478TN4T?:display_count=n&:origin=viz_share_link

+Why Tableau:
+For public access to the dashbboard and interactive features.